DimaGaz/intro-to-kaggle-competition/README.md

 3. Feature Engineering
 4. Modeling

 The execution of all parts will be conducted via Jupyter notebook.
 Two very common GitHub essentials are branches and pull requests.
-To practice these two, I will create a separate branch for each part of the course, open a pull request, and push the changes.
+To practice these two, I will create a separate branch for each part of the course, commint push the changes, open a pull request and merge branch.